Skvare/com.skvare.crontab/README.md

 * Go to Scheduled job listing -> Edit any job -> select checkbox `Advanced Job Scheduling`, then additional details get displayed
-* Set you Job frequency either using Basic Setting or Advanced Setting.
+* Set your job frequency either using Basic Setting or the Advanced Setting.
 * Set `Run Frequency Time Margin` for at least 5 min (default value is 5)
-    > * We are using Linux Cron tab like format to run the cron job on specific time, but this is not actual crontab, we are totally relying on CiviCRM Job, CiviCRM job may be executed by crontab like feature.
+    > * We are using the Linux Cron tab-like format to run the cron job at a specific time, but this is not an actual crontab; we are totally relying on CiviCRM Job.
+CiviCRM jobs are executed by crontab-like features.
     > * We may run a CiviCRM job every 5 or 10 minutes.
-But this will not be executed on set scheduled time.
+But this will not be executed at the scheduled time.
 So we have to give some relaxation using this margin setting.
-    > * Provide margin in number of minutes based on what is crontab frequency of main civicrm Job.
-If empty we will use 5 minute as the default margin.
+    > * Provide a margin in the number of minutes based on the crontab frequency of the main civicrm job.
+If empty, we will use 5 minutes as the default margin.
-* Set scheduled start and end date.
+* Set a scheduled start and end date.
-    > * The Scheduled job only gets executed during the specified date.
+    > * The scheduled job only gets executed on the specified date.
-* Set Active Time of each scheduled job.
+* Set the active time of each scheduled job.
-    > * We can run scheduled jobs every 30 minutes but only execute in business hours from 9 AM to 5 PM, Or run after business hours from 8 PM to next morning 7 AM..
+    > * We can run scheduled jobs every 30 minutes but only execute them in business hours from 9 a.m. to 5 p.m., or run them after business hours from 8 p.m. to the next morning at 7 a.m.